 Dave Hillis started his career as a 17 year old guitarist for the legendary thrash metal band "MACE."
-In the mid 80's, they released two LP's on Enigma Records in the US, and Blackdragon Records in Europe.
+In the mid 80's, they released two LP's on Enigma Records in the US and Blackdragon Records in Europe.
 They were featured on Metalblade Records, "Metal Massacre V"and recognized in the "Thrash-Metal Encyclopedia" and fanzines around the world, as a pioneering force in heavy metal.
 To this day, there is still a huge following of this pioneering band.
-Led by Dave's furious guitar work, they charted in the UK. and Japan's top 20.
-Mace toured with the likes of Slayer, Anthrax, Raven, Death Angel, and Testament.
+Led by Dave's furious guitar work, they charted in the UK and Japan.
+Mace later toured with Slayer, Anthrax, Raven, Death Angel, and Testament.

-Dave spent ten years along side legendary producer Rick Parashar, at Seattle's famed London Bridge Studios, during the birth of the grunge era.
-Dave worked as the engineer on Pearl Jam's debut album "Ten" , Assistant Engineer on the Self Titled "Mother Love Bone" album, the movie soundtrack for "Singles", Alice in Chains, Blind Melon, The Seattle Symphony, Love On Ice, and many others.
+Dave spent ten years as Chief Engineer, along side legendary producer Rick Parashar, at Seattle's famed London Bridge Studios, during the birth of the Grunge Era.
+Dave worked as the Engineer on Pearl Jam's debut album "Ten" , Assistant Engineer on the Self Titled "Mother Love Bone" album, the movie soundtrack for "Singles", Alice in Chains, Blind Melon, The Seattle Symphony, Love On Ice, and many others.

 Dave also continued to create and record his own music.
 Dave founded the alternative rock group, "Sybil Vane" , and was the guitarist and song writer.
 Sybil Vane was signed with both Polydor Records and Island Records.
 Their song "Sorry" was featured in the movie "Empire Records" , starring actress Liv Tyler.